nextstrain/ncov/narratives/ncov_sit-rep_2020-04-24.md

 licenseLink: "https://creativecommons.org/licenses/by/4.0/"
 dataset: "https://nextstrain.org/ncov/africa/2020-04-24?f_region=Africa&d=map,tree"

 abstract: "This weekly report uses publicly shared genomic data to track the spread of COVID-19.
 This week, we focus on Africa.
 We report many separate introductions to the Democratic Republic of the Congo, Senegal, Ghana, Nigeria, Gambia, Algeria, and South Africa.
-We find evidence of local transmission in Kinshasa, DRC; Dakar and Toubeh, Senegal; and Greater Accra, Ghana."
+We find evidence of local transmission in Kinshasa, DRC; Dakar and Touba, Senegal; and Greater Accra, Ghana."
 ---
 <!-- Translators: Only text after : in the above ^ needs to be translated -->
 <!-- Comment tags like these do not need to be translated, they are only to help you! -->